DimitriosGram/Scraper/README.md

   - S3 output configurations
 - Supports fast iteration, consistent deployments, and rollback capabilities

-> The `Business` pipeline is currently deployed manually or via CI; it can be migrated to Serverless Framework easily.

 ---

 ## 🔁 CI/CD – GitHub Actions Workflow